 What: Milich takes Bill through his costume shop where they find his daughter cavorting with two older men.

 Why: This scene reminds me most of what Kubrick himself cut out of 2001: a space odyssey, “an entire sequence of several shots in which Dave Bowman searches for the replacement antenna part in storage."
-Or in this case “an entire sequence where a quirk shop owner helps Bill find a costume.”
+Or in this case “an entire sequence where a quirky shop owner helps Bill find a costume.”
 Albeit I am certain this scene is more interesting than the one in 2001, overall it creates such a narrative drag that it begins to become difficult to follow Bill’s character in a way.
 I lose track of the fact that he is driven by a jealous imaging of his wife with another man.
 In fact even the cut-aways to Alice having sex stop losing impact because they start to come across as an overcompensating reminders of what this film is really about.
+I will say for the record that I normally find this scene charming, egnimatic and disturbing all at once, which, in a sense, fits perfectly into the film as a whole but for this exercise I couldn’t help but see it as superfluous at best.
+There is however a strong argument that this scene serves as a window into lower echelons of the sex trade that films exposes at various levels of affluency - that in a sense all the daughters of this dilm are being groomed for men’s pleasure.
+Horrifying.

 CUT.13 | 01:41:09:10